Milk Lavash Recipe

 - Heat a 28 cm non-stick pan over medium heat,

-- Cook the lavas leaves one after the other and place them in a ziplock or a pot with a lid,
+- Cook the lavas leaves one after the other in high heat in both sides and place them in a ziplock or a pot with a lid,

 - Once the lavas leaves are cold enough to be touched easily with the hand, gently pull the pieces apart.